ParallelMaths/parallel/pages/7-06-build-your-own-plane.md

 * [x] E

 ^^^ hint id=1
-If we look at pieces B and C, they have roughly same perimeter – let’s call it 12 lengths.
+If we look at pieces B and C, they have roughly the same perimeter – let’s call it 12 lengths.
 However, B has a longer perimeter than C, because more of B’s sides are crooked, and crooked sides are longer than straight sides.
 ^^^

 ---